bartosian/sui-terraform-modules/datadog/monitors/README.md

 ## Purpose

-This module allows for the easy generation of Datadog Dashboards to monitor and visualize the performance and statistics of SUI Validators.
-The purpose of this module creates the following Datadog Dashboards:
+This module is designed for the easy creation of Datadog Monitors to monitor and visualize the performance and statistics of SUI Validators.
+It is tailored to generate the following Datadog Monitors:

 - SUI Validator High Consensus Latency
 - SUI Validator High Owned Objects Certificates Execution Latency